CityBeat: Are you enjoying yourself? Do you consider this a good time? Do you go home feeling fulfilled and satisfied?

 Of course I am, and that's all I'll say.

 You're not endorsing, but the outcome will have a profound effect on your agenda for the next four years.
 Do you think voters are entitled to know what kind of council you want to be your legislative partner?

 Yeah, but I don't think I've been shy about that.
-I want a council that's going to push forward rational spending, that's going to be disciplined.
+I want a council that's going to push forward rational spending, that's going to be disciplined and work on those eight pillars that I set forward.
 But what you're asking is, “Don't you think you should tell them who you want?”